krisnova/home/README.md

 ### Setting Up

-Checkout the repository and set the `NOVA_WORKSPACE` environment variable.
+Checkout the repository and set the `NOVIX_WORKSPACE` environment variable.

 Run the `Makefile` for help installing the defaults.